MSRConnections/Azure-training-course/Content/Storage/StorageHOL.md

 	> You will take advantage of resource groups and deployment templates in subsequent labs.
 For now, just realize that any time you create a storage account or other Azure resource, you have the option of including it in a new or existing resource group.

-1. After a few moments, the new storage account will appear.
-Click the keys icon to open the "Manage Keys" blade.
+1. After a few moments, a blade for the new storage account will appear.
+Click the key icon to open the "Manage keys" blade.

     ![The new storage account](images/pp-view-keys.png)

     _The new storage account_

 1. This blade shows the access keys associated with the account.
 You'll use the primary access key a lot when using the Azure CLI, because any CLI command that accesses storage will require an account name and an account key for authentication.
-If you would like, go ahead and save the primary key in a location where you can easily access it later in this lab.
-You can click the button to the right of **PRIMARY ACCESS KEY** to copy it to the clipboard.
+Go ahead and save the primary key in a location where you can easily access it later in this lab.
+You can click the button to the right of **PRIMARY ACCESS KEY** to copy it to the clipboard, and then paste it into your favorite text editor or wherever else is convenient.

     ![The storage account's access keys](images/pp-manage-keys.png)